barrage/ragu-chat-api/README.md

 of the script and a separate process will be used run the script.
 The script will also contain plumbing for unix sockets to communicate with the main process.

-Since the python process will run in the same container as the main process, it can access the same environment variables and files.
+Since the python process will run as a child process of the main process, it can access the same environment variables and files.
 The script can import any python libraries, so long as they are installed in the container.

 ### Python execution